amirch1/scroll-to-top/README.md

 ## API
 The component supports 2 attributes:
 ### scrollOffset:
-The amount of page scroll offset (from the top) in pixels afetr witch the component is shown
+The amount of page scroll offset (from the top) in pixels after witch the component is shown
 ### scrollDuration:
-The scroll animation suration (ms)
+The scroll animation duration (ms)

 ## Development server